 Face coverings must be worn by law* in indoor places of worship, crematoria and burial ground chapels unless you are exempt for health, disability or other reasons.

-*Law applies in England and Scotland.
+*Law applies in England, Scotland, Wales and NI.

 What hygiene measures are you putting in place?